 We looked down at the dead face one last time, and I was filled with wonder.
 As she lay there, the lady Madeline looked not dead but asleep — still soft and warm — though to the touch cold as the stones around us.

 Now it's your turn to use the words in this story.
-How do help someone deal with the loss of a loved one?
+How do you help someone deal with the loss of a loved one?
 How do you deal with sad moments in your life?
 Let us know in the comments section or on our Facebook page.

 Words in This Story